-If you were permitted to proceed without prepayment of fees in the district court, and if you cannot afford to pay the appellate filing fee, you are allowed to proceed without prepayment of the fees in the appeals court unless the district court finds that your appeal is not in good faith.
+If you were permitted to proceed in forma pauperis (IFP) in the district court, and if you cannot afford to pay the appellate filing fee, you are allowed to proceed without prepayment of the fees in the appeals court-without submitting another IFP application-unless the district court finds that your appeal is not in good faith.

-If you were not permitted to proceed without prepayment of the fees in the district court, and if you cannot afford to pay the appellate filing fee, you can apply to proceed on appeal without prepaying the fee by completing an IFP application.
+If were not permitted to proceed without prepayment of fees in the district court, and if you cannot afford to pay the appellate filing fee, you can apply to proceed without prepaying the appellate filing fee by completing an IFP application.
 You must file this application in the district court.
 If the Court grants your application, you will not be required to pay the \$505.00 filing fee.
 See 28 U.S.C. § 1915.